Trails Carolina Wilderness Therapy: Proven Results, Compassionate Methods

 Why Choose Our Wilderness Therapy Program

-Wilderness therapy is a form of therapeutic treatment that combines individual, family, and group therapy driven by accredited mental health professionals with experiential education in a wilderness environment.
+Wilderness therapy is a form of experiential therapy that combines individual, family, and group therapy driven by accredited mental health professionals with experiential education in a wilderness environment, oftentimes at a wilderness treatment center.

 We believe that by connecting with nature in a wilderness therapy setting, your child can learn to address their unhealthy behaviors, gain valuable personal insights, and learn important lessons.
 Free from the distractions and negative influences of everyday life, they can focus on their own personal growth and healing process.